Sign In / Sign Out

 This course compares selected texts in political thought, across civilizations or traditions, that address the ultimate foundation(s) for basic political principles such as justice and order.
 A special focus is the relationship between reason, religious faith, and custom or tradition as sources of authority for political thinking and action.
 We will focus on traditions and texts from Islam, Hinduism, and Confucianism.
 Western texts on religion, philosophy, and political authority are interspersed with readings from classic Eastern texts, 20th century political works by Eastern and Western thinkers, and recent scholarship.

 CEL 494 Great American Leaders I 90899 I MWF 12:55-1: 45 pm I Dr. Jakub Voboril

-This course will focus on the lives, times, and leadership qualities of prominent American leaders throughout our history.
-Leadership has taken many forms in American history, both political--as in the cases of George Washington, Abraham Lincoln, Ronald Reagan, or Barack Obama--and non-political--as in the cases of Frederick Douglass, Elizabeth Cady Stanton, Jane Addams, or Martin Luther King, Jr.
+We will focus on the lives, times and leadership qualities of prominent American leaders throughout our history.
+Leadership has taken many forms in American history, both political — as in the cases of George Washington, Abraham Lincoln, Ronald Reagan or Barack Obama — and non-political — as in the cases of Frederick Douglass, Elizabeth Cady Stanton, Jane Addams or Martin Luther King, Jr.

 CEL 598 Politics and Justice I T 4:50-7:35 pm I Dr. Adam Seagrave